profyliu/bsnsing/README.md

 # bsnsing
 Learn a Classification Tree using Boolean Sensing

-Other tree-building methods, such as ctree and rpart available in R, utilize only a single variable in each split, which limits the expressiveness and in some cases the predictive accuracy of the tree model.
+Other tree-building methods, such as C50, tree, ctree and rpart available in R, utilize only a single variable in each split, which limits the expressiveness and in some cases the predictive accuracy of the tree model.

-In bsnsing, an optimization problem is solved at each node to identify the best combination of features used to split the node.
-Currently, supported MIP solvers include cplex, gurobi, lpSolve and a greedy heuristic.
+In bsnsing, an optimization problem is solved at each node to identify the best combination of features by which to split the node.
+Currently, supported MIP solvers include cplex, gurobi, lpSolve, an implicit enumeration (ENUM) algorithm and a greedy heuristic.

+The bsnsing package does not depend on them to work out-of-the-box, but

 To use the CPLEX solver, licensed CPLEX software and the R package cplexAPI must be installed.

 To use the Gurobi solver, licensed Gurobi software and the R package gurobi must be installed.

 The lpSolve package should be automatically installed along with bsnsing.
 If not, install it by install.packages('lpSolve').